Model Publication Scheme

-Annual reports and accounts, budgets (estimates of income and expenditure) and our business plan are on our website under ‘Performance and Impact’.
+Annual reports and accounts, budgets (estimates of income and expenditure) and our business plan are on our website.

 2.2 Allowances and expenses

-Details of the expenses of senior management and Board Member expenses will be published within our ‘Hospitality and expenses’ section.
+Details of the expenses of senior management and Board Member expenses are published on our website.

 2.3 Procurement and tendering procedures

-Information about our procurement sourcing and procurement is on our website.
+Information about our procurement and tendering procedures can be found on our website.

-3. Our priorities are and how we are doing
+3. Our priorities are and how we're doing

 4. How we make decisions